kenany/jotto/README.md

 ### jotto(words, possibleWords)

-Given an _Array_ `words` of every possible Jotto word and an _Array_ `possibleWords` of every word word that could be the solution to the current Jotto puzzle, returns the word that would narrow down the possible words the most (the "best guess").
+Given an _Array_ `words` of every possible Jotto word and an _Array_ `possibleWords` of every word that could be the solution to the current Jotto puzzle, returns the word that would narrow down the possible words the most (the "best guess").